jdeluyck/kcoreorg-website/_posts/2007/2007-11-24-mac-is-back-again.md

   - repair
   - screw
 ---
-After they <a href="https://kcore.org/2007/11/14/and-back-to-apple/" target="_blank">screwed a screw</a> in my previous repair, it&#8217;s back again.
-I&#8217;ve checked it, nothing&#8217;s loose, everything seems to be in order.
-Let&#8217;s hope it is!
+After they <a href="https://kcore.org/2007/11/14/and-back-to-apple/" target="_blank">screwed a screw</a> in my previous repair, it's back again.
+I've checked it, nothing's loose, everything seems to be in order.
+Let's hope it is!